Leckford Road: History

 The houses in Leckford Road were leased between 1873 and 1885 as part of the St John's College North Oxford estate.

-The most famous resident of the road was Bill Clinton, the former US president between 1993 and 2001.
+The most famous resident of the road was Bill Clinton (who later served as US president between 1993 and 2001).
 He lived in 46 Leckford Road while studying as a Rhodes Scholar at University College, Oxford from 1968 to 1970.
-He shared the house with Frank Aller, Aller's girlfriend Jan (Jana) Brenning, David Satter, and Strobe Talbott (later an editor of Time magazine).
+He shared the house with Frank Aller, David Satter, and Strobe Talbott (later an editor of Time magazine).

 Wyndham House, a retirement home that backs onto Leckford Road on land originally owned by St John's College, Oxford, was officially opened by Queen Elizabeth the Queen Mother in 1973.

 Leckford Road is the former location of St Philip and St James Church of England Aided Primary School ("Phil and Jim" or "Pip and Jim"), now in Navigation Way.
 The buildings have been converted for new use as Leckford Place School, part of d'Overbroeck's College, an independent day school for boys and girls between 11 and 16.